wp-plugins/bb-edition-control/README.txt

 = Shortcodes =
 [bbec-combo] Build a dropdown with the editions to choose.
-'Options:' id, class, name
+`Options: id, class, name`

 [bbec-list] Build a unordered list with the editions to choose.
-'Options:' id, class
+`Options: id, class`

+[bbec-active-name] Show the name of the current edition.

 = Template Helpers =